1m is a healthtech company that offers a software platform for risk management and performance improvement services.

 Corporate Round in 2024

-Strolll is a digital health startup focused on creating solutions to enhance mobility for individuals with neurological disorders.
-The company develops extended reality digital therapeutics that empower movement therapy through innovative approaches.
-Its offerings include augmented reality services designed for cueing therapy and gamified exercise, aimed at improving gait and balance while reducing the risk of falls for patients with conditions such as Parkinson's disease.
-By providing these therapeutic tools, Strolll enables individuals to better manage their neurological disorders and improve their overall quality of life.
+Strolll is a digital health startup focused on enhancing mobility for individuals with neurological disorders.
+The company develops extended reality digital therapeutics that empower movement therapy through innovative solutions.
+By integrating augmented reality services into its offerings, Strolll provides cueing therapy and gamified exercise programs aimed at improving gait and balance.
+These therapies are specifically designed to reduce fall risk for patients with conditions such as Parkinson's disease, enabling them to better manage their symptoms and improve their overall quality of life.

 Neuro Therapia